kelda/dksnap/README.md

 an image (run, push, delete, etc).
 You could handcraft Docker images to mimic `dksnap` snapshots, but `dksnap` makes it easy to create them from running containers.

-#### Is it ready to use?
-`dksnap` is in **alpha**.
-It's ready for daily use, but still under heavy development, so expect the occasional bug.
-Please report any [issues](https://github.com/kelda/dksnap/issues) you may run into.

-####  Does `dksnap` capture CPU and RAM?
-Not currently -- it's on the roadmap.
-Let us know if this would be useful.

 # Roadmap
 * Automated snapshot creation from production and staging databases in CI.